Dominion Square Building: Architecture

 Completed between 1928 and 1930 in the Beaux Arts style, the Dominion Square Building is both a commercial office tower and a shopping mall.
 The site was formerly occupied by the Erskine Presbyterian Church c.
 1866.

-Designed by the architectural firm of Ross and Macdonald, the building comprises twelve floors above ground and a 'T' shaped shopping concourse.
-The main entrance primarily serves the Montreal Gazette with the escalators leading to a mezzanine looking out onto the ground floor below.
+Designed by the architectural firm of Ross and Macdonald, the building comprises twelve floors above ground and a T-shaped shopping concourse.
+The main entrance serves the office tower with escalators leading to a mezzanine looking out onto the ground floor below.
 The main floor was conceived as an interior shopping arcade at a time when such a notion was highly experimental.
 Moreover, the original design allowed access to the retail spaces on the ground floor from outside and in.
 From the third floor up, the facade is twice set back; however, this is not as a result of municipal regulations (only the upper most levels are so regulated), but rather aesthetic choices designed with multiple 'prestige clients' in mind.
 As such, the twin setbacks form a double comb shape which provides ample sunlight throughout the building while further permitting natural light to pass through the setbacks onto Sainte-Catherine Street below.
 By doing so, the building maximizes the total amount of available rental space for comparatively small city block.
 Moreover, multiple offices within have several different views, and recessed corners provide additional corner offices on the 9th and 10th floors.

 The façade is of Alabama Rockwood limestone and is described as having an unconventional, yet plentiful Italianate decor.

 During the last major set of renovations, undertaken in 1989, a second and third floor extension was made, jutting out as a protective arcade with green-glass solarium on top, along the southern side of the building.